Biography according to Mayakovsky. Mayakovsky's death: the poet's tragic finale

 III

 I will dwell on the oddities with age.
-And on the strangeness of the Mayakovsky family relations.
+And on the oddities of Mayakovsky's family relationships.

-Mayakovsky at the age of 14 looked 17-19, had a height of about 180 cm and spoke in a bass.
-He considered himself the main one in the family and his mother obeyed him.
+Mayakovsky at the age of 14 looked 17-19, had a height of about 180 cm and spoke in a bass voice.
+He considered himself the head of the family and his mother obeyed.

 In total, five children were born in the Mayakovsky family:

-Vladimir looked like his father - a tall man who spoke in a bass.
+Vladimir looked like his father, a tall man who spoke in a bass voice.
 He looks like his sisters.
-But Mayakovsky is very distantly similar to his mother.
+But Mayakovsky looks very remotely like his mother.

 Before Vladimir, two boys died in the family.
-And what if the third died, and the Mayakovskys adopted the illegitimate son of Vladimir Konstantinovich from a Georgian woman?
-Who was older by a year or two or three, and in addition, due to southern blood, developed faster?
+But what if the third one also died, and the Mayakovskys adopted the illegitimate son of Vladimir Konstantinovich from a Georgian woman?
+Who was older by a year, two or three, and besides, because of the southern blood, developed faster?

-On the left sits Mayakovsky's father, his older brother stands (Vladimir Vladimirovich looks more like him).
+Mayakovsky's father is sitting on the left, his older brother is standing (Vladimir Vladimirovich looks more like him).
 On the right is Volodya's mother and older sister Lyudmila.
-It is believed that the baby is in the center of Volodya.
+It is believed that the baby in the center of Volodya.
 But it could also be Kostya.

 Volodya with his younger sister.
-It looks like this is Photoshop - compare the head of the child and his legs - and they are in the foreground.
+It looks like it's photoshopped - compare the head of the child and his legs - and they are in the foreground.

-Gorky's wife Andreev describes her acquaintance with Mayakovsky in 1914 this way.
+Gorky's wife Andreev describes her acquaintance with Mayakovsky in 1914 in this way.

-“- Let's, - I suggest, - let's go to the forest to pick mushrooms.
+“Come on,” I suggest, “let's go to the forest to pick mushrooms.

 - Yes, I have never been in the forest.